JCYrepresents/HGT-Archaea-Workflows/Prediction_Results/Prediction_Results.md

 Overview of the **HGTector2** and **IslandViewer4** prediction results.

 ## HGTector2 Results
-HGTector2 generates multiple output files to summarize horizontal gene transfer (HGT) predictions.
-Both the **final processed results** and the **raw results from the analyze step** are available in corrsponding folder.
-If one wants to rerun the full workflow or access the raw homology search results, use the following Google Drive link:
+Both the **final processed results** for HGTector2 and IslandViewer4, as well as the **raw results from the HGTector2 analyze step** (686 Genomes), are available in the corresponding folder.
+If one wants to rerun the full workflow or access the raw homology search results of HGTector2, use the following Google Drive link:

 [Google Drive - HGTector2 homology search](https://drive.google.com/drive/folders/1lK4vnQcEtd2CXB5jZRgTd8OBsiibe5au?usp=sharing)
-This file has approx. 13GB!
+This file has approximately 13GB!

 HGTector2 generates multiple output files to summarize horizontal gene transfer (HGT) predictions: